Codepath-Android-pod1/Final_Project/README.md

-# Project Name
+# Project Name (To be Decided)

 # Description:
 This App allow users to find event based on their location and interest.
 Events include professional and social events.
-The user can search for a specific event.
-They can also search for event at a specific location.
+The user can search for a specific event through filters, such as the distance from me, the type of opportunity, the host of the event and etc.

 ## Data Model